top of page

 It was this that inspired my debut novel The Dark Frontier

-My second novel, Flowers from the Black Sea, is scheduled for publication at the end of March 2024.
+My second novel, Flowers from the Black Sea, was published on 28 March 2024.

 The Dark Frontier: